djotaku/Civilization_VI_Play_By_Cloud_Webhook_with_FastAPI/README.md

 pip install -r requirements.txt
 ```

+Copy the sample_matrix.conf file to the main directory of the program.
+(The same directory with teh server and listener bash scripts) Edit the values to match those of a user you have created on the Matrix server to be a bot.

+Using 2 terminals or a terminal muxer like screen or tmux, use one window for the server script and one for the listener script.

+Set up Nginx or Ampache to serve requests to your URL to uvicorn's port.

+Set up Civilization VI (for Play by Cloud) or Play Your Damn Turn to point to the appropriate endpoints.

 notes on steps for later:
-for dev:
-  - edit the config files with the appropriate data
-  - if you're running this way, the matrix.conf config file needs to be in the root directory - next to the server and listener bash scripts.
-  - run the server and listener scripts
-  - set up Civilization VI (and, optionally PYDT) with the webhook API URL
   - include a sample nginx config??
 if end up making a Python package:
   -the steps needed there - some of the above about be covered by the package